cdapio/cdap/cdap-docs/hydrator-manual/source/glossary.rst

    Hydrator Plugin
-      A plugin of type BatchSource, RealtimeSource, BatchSink, RealtimeSink, or Transformation, packaged in a JAR file format, for use as a plugin in an ETL Application a Hydrator Pipeline.
+      A plugin of type BatchSource, RealtimeSource, BatchSink, RealtimeSink, or Transformation, packaged in a JAR file format, for use as a plugin in a Hydrator Pipeline.

    Logical Pipeline